DORCAS ECCLESTON (1537-September 1, 1599)

 ANNE ETTON (d.
 July 10, 1582)

 Anne Etton was the daughter and heir of John Etton of Firsby, Lincolnshire.
 Her mother was a Langton.
 She married John Copledike of Harrington, Lincolnshire (d.
 April 4, 1585).
 She seems to have died without issue, as her coheirs were her two aunts, Margaret and Alice Etton, daughters of the elder John Etton of Firsby (d.
 May 8, 1503) and Margaret Ashby (d.1526).
 Margaret married John Reed.
-Alice married first Richard Goodriche and second Thomas Bradley.
+Alice married Richard Goodriche and then Thomas Bradley.
 Portrait: memorial brass in Harrington, Lincolnshire.

 see BARBARA MERES